Toni500github/customfetch/README.md

 # Customfetch
 >[!WARNING]
->customfetch it's still in WIP, it will be ready with a release.\
+>customfetch is still WIP, it will be ready with a release.\
->If you still wanna try tho, go ahead and compile it.
+>If you still wanna try, go ahead and compile it.
 Don't forget to open an issue/PR for any problem.\
->Thanks
+>Thanks!

 A system information fetch tool (or [neofetch](https://github.com/dylanaraps/neofetch) like program), which its focus point is the customizability and perfomance.\
 `customfetch` is designed to provide a really customizable way to display your system informations in the way you like or want.